Tommy356/etConnect-Demo/README.md

 Next Steps:
 ------------
-I'll add the OSX app + framework soon.
+I'll enable the bluetooth options for both platforms.

 Notes for Building & Compiling: